Source:- https:// www . healthegyan . com/tag/breathing-exercise/

 Precautions Of The Surya Bhedana Pranayama:

-- A person with high BP should not practice the Surya Bhedana pranayama
+- A person with high BP should not practice the Surya Bhedi pranayama

-- Do not practice the Surya Bhedana Pranayama after the meal, because it can increase the problem of indigestion
+- Do not practice the Surya Bhedi Pranayama after the meal, because it can increase the problem of indigestion

 - Heart patients should not practice this Pranayama

-- Inhale only through your right nostril and exhale only through your left nostril
+- Inhale only through your right nostril and exhale only through your left side nostril

 - The ratio of Inhalation & exhalation should be 1:2.